Floquet stroboscopic divisibility in non-Markovian dynamics: Circuit QED implementation of the non-Markovian bath

-Circuit quantum electrodynamics (QED) has emerged as a promising platform to engineer strongly-correlated states of quantum matter, where ``particles" arise from excitations of low-temperature electrical circuits\cite{Houck}.
-In this section we provide a circuit design that implements the system-bath Hamiltonian discussed in the main text, i.e.,
+Circuit quantum electrodynamics (QED) has emerged as a promising platform to engineer strongly-correlated states of quantum matter, where ``particles" arise from excitations of low-temperature electrical circuits\cite{Houck:2012aa}.
+In this section we provide a circuit design that implements the Hamiltonian of the super system